Prague Half Marathon: History

 The half marathon was first held in 1999.

 In 2006, a corporate team half marathon relay event was added to the day's programme of events – each company being represented by four runners each covering equal legs of 5.27 km.
 Around 100 teams and 50 business and institutions were present for the first race.
+In 2020, Prague became one of six half marathons to form the European Superhalf Series, along with Copenhagen, Lisbon, Berlin, Valencia and Cardiff.

-Atsedu Tsegay holds the men's course record of 58:47 minutes (set in 2012), while Joyciline Jepkosgei's mark of 64:52 minutes (set in 2017) is the best achieved by a woman in the Prague race and a world record at the time.
+Rodrigue Kwizera holds the men's course record of 58:16 minutes (set in 2026), while Joyciline Jepkosgei's mark of 64:52 minutes (set in 2017) is the best achieved by a woman in the Prague race and a world record at the time.
 (Note: Months later, Jepkosgei later broke her own record by one second at the Valencia Half Marathon.)
 Both of these times are the fastest ever run in the Czech Republic for the half marathon.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of transferring their entry to 2021 or 2022.
 (Note: It had initially been postponed before being cancelled.)